on this page

 If you have special circumstances, you may be able to apply for a change of assessment.

-Special circumstances can include:
+Special circumstances can include any of these:

 - either parent’s financial resources, income and property aren’t being reflected in the assessment